Sebagabones/CITS3007Project/README.md

 file - if anyone is a Makefile enjoyer feel free to make a better one lol A few of the pre-commit hooks require a `compile_commands.json` which is why we use bear lol

+#### Report generation
+To generate the phase one report i used pandoc with weasyprint and a custom css file `pandoc report.md  --pdf-engine=weasyprint --css=print.css -o report.pdf`